saibotsivad/todo-app/openapi-description.md

-# Todo App
+# Todo Journal

-This is the base API for the todo-app project, which is an opinionated test bed wherein [the author](https://davistobias.com) smashes together random lessons learned into the todo app of his dreams.
+This is the base API for the todo-journal project, which is an opinionated test bed wherein [the author](https://davistobias.com) smashes together random lessons learned into the todo app of his dreams.